nc543/life/linux/bash/bash.md

 ## HISTORY
        When the -o history option to the set builtin  is  enabled,  the  shell provides access to the command history, the list of commands previously typed.
-The value of the HISTSIZE variable is used  as  the  number  of commands to save in a history list.
+The value of the HISTSIZE 變數 is used  as  the  number  of commands to save in a history list.
 The text of the last HISTSIZE com‐ mands (default 500) is saved.
-The shell stores  each  command  in  the history  list  prior to parameter and variable expansion (見 [EXPANSION](bash-expansion.md) ) but after history expansion is performed, subject to the  values of the shell variables HISTIGNORE and HISTCONTROL.
+The shell stores  each  command  in  the history  list  prior to parameter and 變數 expansion (見 [EXPANSION](bash-expansion.md) ) but after history expansion is performed, subject to the  values of the shell 變數 HISTIGNORE and HISTCONTROL.

        On startup, the history is initialized from the file named by the vari‐ able HISTFILE (default ~/.bash_history).
 The file named by  the  value